CiscoDevNet/secure-firewall/FTD/AWS/Terraform/FTD_Single_Instance_AZ/existing_vpc/README.md

 * Routing table attachment to the specified subnets
 * Elastic IP address (EIP) attachment to the Managment and Outside network subnets

-We have provided the following two different example implementations for your convinience.
+We have also provided an example .tfavrs file for your convinience.

-* **new_vpc.tfvars.example**: Creates a new VPC for the whole deployment.
-* **existing_vpc.tfvars.example**: Uses your existing VPC for the deployment.

 The following variables should be defined with the values in the "<strong>terraform.tfvars</strong>" file before using the templates, you can reference the above example files for the same.